-Jahzara Claxton to be honoured with Land Grant and Monetary Gift - SKN PULSE
+Jahzara Claxton to be honoured with Land Grant and Monetary Gift

 Jahzara Claxton to be honoured for making History – First Female Kittitian Cricketer to make West Indies Team

-St Kitts’ risining cricket sensation, Jahzara Claxtion, has received congratulations from Prime Minister Dr. Terrance Drew on becoming the first female from St. Kitts and the second player from the Leeward Islands to be selected to the West Indies Women’s Senior Cricket Team.
+St Kitts’ rising cricket sensation, Jahzara Claxton, has received congratulations from Prime Minister Dr. Terrance Drew on becoming the first female from St. Kitts and the second player from the Leeward Islands to be selected to the West Indies Women’s Senior Cricket Team.

 Jahzara to receive land grant